allisterb/jemalloc.NET/README.md

 * The latest [.NET Core 2.0 x64 runtime](https://www.microsoft.com/net/download/thank-you/dotnet-runtime-2.0.3-windows-x64-installer)
 * The latest version of the [Microsoft Visual C++ Redistributable for Visual Studio 2017](https://go.microsoft.com/fwlink/?LinkId=746572)

+###Steps
+Grab the latest release from the [releases](https://github.com/allisterb/jemalloc.NET/releases) page and unzip to a folder.
+Type `jembench` to run the benchmark CLI program and you should see the program version and options printed.
+NuGet packagees can be found in x64\Release.
+The API library assembly files themselves are in x64\Release\netstandard2.0

+Note that if using jemalloc.NET in your own projects you must put the native jemallocd.dll library somewhere where it can be  located by the .NET runtime.
+You can create a post-build step to copy it to the output folder pf your project or put in somewhere on your %PATH%.

 ## Building from source
 Currently build instuctions are only provided for Visual Studio 2017 on Windows but instructions for building on Linux will also be provided. jemalloc.NET is a 64-bit library only.